 AGITG Member Fundraiser of the Year Award will be awarded at the AGITG Annual Scientific meeting in recognition a member’s commitment to fundraising for GI cancer research.

 8. Early Career Research Award for Excellence in AGITG Research

-The purpose of the AGITG Early Career Researcher (ECR) Award is to recognise an outstanding early-career clinician-researcher or translational scientist in the area of gastro-intestinal cancer.
+The purpose of the AGITG Early Career Researcher Award is to recognise an outstanding early-career clinician-researcher or translational scientist in the area of gastro-intestinal cancer.